-In 2006, Al-MARSAD began to cooperate with Susanna Kruger who expressed readiness to volunteer, conducting external consultation and helping in capacity building of AL-MARSAD.
+As was mentioned in 2007 narrative report, in 2006 Al-Marsad began to cooperate with Susanna Kruger who expressed readiness to volunteer, conducting external consultation and helping in capacity building of Al-Marsad.
 Susanna is a specialist in consultancy and evaluation and preparing her PhD on this field.
-Susanna's help to AL-MARSAD was very crucial for the development of the organization, it's structure and members.
-The work with Susanna for over two years made AL-MARSAD more successful and professional human rights organisation, building itself a strong reputation of credibility and impartiality based most significantly on its documentation of human rights violations.
+Susanna's help to Al-Marsad still is very crucial for the development of the organization and its structure and members.
+The work with Susanna for over three years made Al-Marsad more successful and professional human rights organization, building itself a strong reputation of credibility and impartiality based most significantly on its documentation of human rights violations.